 Occasionally Alton Towers may offer free entry if you meet certain criteria, for example if you bring a gnome or come dressed as a pirate as they have done in the past!
 Keep an eye on the Alton Towers Facebook page or TowersStreet News for details of these promotions, as they can be a great way to visit the park at little or no expense.

-If you are planning on visiting Alton Towers a few times in the year then you may wish to consider an Alton Towers or Merlin Annual Pass.
+If you are planning on visiting Alton Towers a few times in the year then you may wish to consider a Merlin Annual Pass.
 Annual Pass benefits include:

 - Early Ride Time when visiting the park

 - 20% discount off all non franchised food, drink, and souvenirs